ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

 a stand-alone execution using the working directory prepared by `midas.prepare_workdir` or `midas.copy_workdir`.
-It can launch a batch job on the supercomputer or an interactive job with the option '-interactive'.
+It can launch a batch job on the supercomputer or an interactive job with the option `-interactive`.
 The job is using the MPI topology that has been used to prepare the observations.

-There is another script, `midas.unsplitobs`, that can be used to recombine the observations to be in their original order before they were split with `midas.splitobs.Abs`.
+The script `midas.unsplitobs` can be used to recombine the observations to be in their original order before they were split with `midas.splitobs.Abs`.

 All scripts supports the option `-h` to have a description of the available options.